rust-lang/cargo/src/doc/src/reference/workspaces.md

 At minimum, a workspace has to have a member, either with a root package or as a virtual manifest.
-It's also a good practice to specify the `resolver = "2"` unless it is necessary to rely on the old one.
-It is a default resolver for all packages in the `2021` edition but it has to be explicitely set under the workspace.

 #### Root package